RohinPat/Closet-Org/README.md

 # Closet-Org
-I used a python based AI specific programing language called PyTorch in order to orginize clothes while only using an image of the clothing.
+I used a python based AI specific programing language called PyTorch in order to organize clothes while only using an image of the clothing.
 # Use of this program
-I plan to use this Artificial Inteligence to create an app that can help you orginize your closet.
+I plan to use this Artificial Inteligence to create an app that can help you organize your closet.
 # Features
 - The first feature is this AI.
 It would allow you to take a picture of your new clothes and upload them to a drive that stores your clothes information. (your virtual closet)
 - The second feature of this program is the inventory feature.
 I want this app to create an inventory that tracks what you have worn and if it has been washed or not.